michael430/Unity-MeshToText/README.md

 Check out the unity default cube primitive mesh to a csharp file [here](https://github.com/michael430/Unity_MeshToText/blob/master/Assets/BakedMeshData.cs).

+Demo scene here will write a cube mesh to file, you can apply any custom mesh to Mesh Filter component to write to file.

 Include example script to load the mesh from text file back to the scene.